The Row Space & The Left Null Space

 Completing the Picture of the Four Fundamental Subspaces

-We have spent a great deal of time focusing on the columns of our matrix `A`.
-The columns gave us the **Column Space** (`C(A)`), which told us about the possible outputs of our transformation.
-The relationship between the columns gave us the **Null Space** (`N(A)`), which told us about the inputs that get lost.
+We have spent a great deal of time focusing on the **columns** of our matrix `A`, which gave us the **Column Space** (`C(A)`) and the **Null Space** (`N(A)`).

 But what about the **rows**?
 The rows of a matrix are vectors too.
-They must have a story to tell.
 By exploring the world of the rows, we will uncover the final two pieces of our puzzle: the **Row Space** and the **Left Null Space**.

 The **Row Space** of a matrix `A`, written as `C(Aᵀ)`, is the **span of the row vectors of `A`**.

-This seems straightforward, but what does it *mean*?
-If the Column Space is the space of all possible outputs, the Row Space represents the space of **"effective" inputs**.
-It is the part of the input space that the matrix `A` actually "pays attention to" and transforms into the output space.
+It represents the space of **"effective" inputs**—the part of the input space that the matrix `A` actually "pays attention to."
 Any part of an input vector that is orthogonal to the Row Space will be "ignored" by the transformation and sent to zero.
 In fact, the Row Space is the **orthogonal complement** of the Null Space.

 Finding a Basis for the Row Space